PedroSales117/ts-cli-template-maker/README.md

 # ts-project-maker

 The `ts-project-maker` is a command-line interface tool designed to streamline the creation of TypeScript projects using a pre-defined template.
-This tool leverages a specific TypeScript ORM template to kickstart your project, handling cloning, branch selection, renaming, and dependency installations with minimal user input.
+This tool leverages a specific TypeScript ORM template to kickstart your project, handling cloning, branch selection, renaming, branch management, and dependency installations with minimal user input.

 [![Switch to Portuguese](https://img.shields.io/badge/lang-Portuguese-green.svg)](#portuguese)